Sikhism and the environment

 The relationship between Sikhs and the environment can be traced back to the period of the Sikh gurus, especially Guru Har Rai.
 In recent times, Sikh groups have been at the forefront of environmental movements and causes, such as EcoSikh.
 Environmentalism themes and ideas can be found within the primary Sikh canon, the Guru Granth Sahib.
+Guru Nanak had an affinity for nature and Sikh sites reflect this, such as at the Golden Temple where fish and trees can be found.

 History

 Origins

 Antecedents of Sikh forays into environmentalism can be found within the Guru Granth Sahib itself.
 The second shloka of the Japji Sahib of Guru Nanak stresses on the importance of living in-harmony with nature.
 Furthermore, Guru Har Rai taught that the environment should be cared for by Sikhs.
 The sarbat da bhala philosophy of Sikhs calls upon them to promote the well-being of all.

 Sikh Empire

 Maharaja Ranjit Singh was very fond of trees and greenery, and therefore imposed a ban on the felling of any trees within 24 miles around Lahore.